 The Electronic Warfare Tactical Vehicle or EWTV is a truck-mounted EW system developed for the United States Army.
 It accommodates a modified version of the CREW Duke electronic warfare system, which is currently used by the army in counter-RCIED (Radio-Controlled Improvised Explosive Device) role.

-The EWTV can detect and jam enemy communications across a wide spectrum of frequencies including that of drones and IEDs.
-Since EW systems are vulnerable to enemy sensors and subsequent airstrikes as they conduct active jamming, the EWTV put more emphasis on “precision” targeting rather than high-power broadcasting which is easily detectable.
+The EWTV can detect and jam enemy communications across a wide spectrum of frequencies, including that of drones and IEDs.
+Since EW systems are vulnerable to enemy sensors and subsequent airstrikes as they conduct active jamming, the EWTV puts more emphasis on “precision” targeting rather than high-power broadcasting, which is easily detectable.